EmicoEcommerce/Magento2Tweakwise/README.md

 #### Autocomplete (All settings depend on Enabled having value yes)
 1) Enabled: Use tweakwise autocomplete results or not.
 2) Use Suggestions Autocomplete: Use new suggestion api (Yes) or use the standard autocomplete api (No)
-3) Show products: Show product suggestions in autocomplete results.
+3) Show products *: Show product suggestions in autocomplete results.
-4) Show suggestions: Show search suggestions in autocomplete results.
+4) Show suggestions *: Show search suggestions in autocomplete results.
 5) Stay in category: Use the current category when getting autocomplete results.
-6) Maximum number of results: At most this many autocomplete results will be show.
+6) Maximum number of results *: At most this many autocomplete results will be show.
+* Hidden when Use Suggestions Autocomplete is enabled.
+These settings are not used in the new suggestions api.
+The new suggestions api is configured in tweakwise itself.

 #### Search (All settings depend on Enabled having value yes)
 1) Enabled: Use tweakwise search of default magento search results